Harshwardhan-Kamble/paroscale_/README.md

 * Upload of all source code for test and production, including any any artifacts (build scripts, etc.) to the provided git repository.

+* Your code builds from a Makefile on a recent Ubuntu image and produces a binary called ** niova-candidate-test-server ** in the ** ./test-driver-bin/ ** directory.

 * An accurate and representative git commit history.

 * Permalink to the LLM session(s) if an LLM was used.
 This may be added to the